NAvi349/rtl-sky130-ws/README.md

 * Select top level module to Synthesize
 * From the RTL Design(Verilog) generate synthesized netlist with the standard cell libraries
 * View the logic
+* Generate (Write) verilog file for the synthesized netlist

 **Code:**